Pat Choate

-Patrick Jeffrey Choate (/ʃoʊt/; born April 27, 1941) is an American economist who is most known for being the 1996 Reform Party candidate for Vice President of the United States, the running-mate of Ross Perot.
-Following the 1996 election, the Federal Election Commission certified the Reform Party as a national political party eligible for federal campaign matching funds, a historic first.
+Patrick Jeffrey Choate (/ʃoʊt/; born April 27, 1941) is an American economist.
+He was the 1996 Reform Party candidate for Vice President of the United States, the running-mate of Ross Perot.
+They had previously co-authored the book Save Your Job, Save Our Country (1993), which argued against the ratification of the North American Free Trade Agreement (NAFTA).
+Following the 1996 election, the Federal Election Commission certified the Reform Party as a national political party and eligible for federal campaign matching funds, a historic first for a third national political party.